 The level premium is a fixed premium paid during the accumulation period.
 The level premium is determined by the annuitant’s age and sex, the assumed interest rate, income amount and payment guarantee, and expenses, and obviously for periodic payments, how long the contract holder pays the premium.
 The more premiums paid, the lower the premium.

-Because an annuity is paid for the annuitant’s lifetime, life expectancy is an obvious factor to consider when calculating premiums, which in turn, will depend on the annuitant’s age at the start of the annuity period and sex, because women generally live longer than men.
-Some states, however, do not allow the premium to be contingent upon sex; in these states the sex of the annuitant won’t matter.
+Because an annuity is paid for the annuitant's lifetime, life expectancy is an obvious factor to consider when calculating premiums, which, in turn, will depend on the annuitant's age at the start of the annuity period and sex, because women generally live longer than men.
+Some states, however, do not allow the premium to be contingent upon sex; in these states the sex of the annuitant won't matter.
 Another factor extending the time of the annuity period, for which premiums will be higher, is when a specific time period for payouts is guaranteed, or it is a joint-and-survivor annuity, which will likely increase the length of the annuity period.

-The premium will obviously depend on
+The premium will obviously depend on:

 1. assumed interest rate (AIR), which is the amount the account is assumed to earn in interest;

-2. income amount, which is what the contract holder wants the annuitant to receive periodically;
+2. income amount, which is what the contract holder wants the annuitant to receive periodically; and

-3. and expenses.
+3. expenses.

 A higher assumed interest rate and lower expenses will lower the premium for a given income level, and vice versa.